Introduction

 cell

 Specifies the cell name.
-The string cannot contain spaces.
+The IDENTIFIER, as will all identifiers, cannot contain spaces.

 The loc function